 I prepped the wire, and back-stabbed my outlet.
-Here – ground first, neutral (or white) second always to the silver screw black side, last.
+Here – ground first, neutral (or white) second – always to the silver screw side, and finally the black side, last.

 Maybe a little anal but in metal boxes it is sometimes common to wrap the terminals with electrical tape … kinda like wrapping a toothache (if you picture the image I mean).
 I did this once the screw terminals were screwed down.